 Being without a car can be frustrating, which is why some insurers include a courtesy car when yours is out of action.
-But policies cover different things as standard, and there are a few things to check are included before buying.
+But car insurance policies can cover different things as standard, and there are a few things to check are included before buying.

 - Availability Some insurers have a 'subject to availability' clause in their standard policy.
 This means you're not guaranteed a courtesy car, and if there are no cars available, you may find yourself carless while yours is being fixed.

-- Repairs Some standard policies include the clause that to qualify for a courtesy car, yours needs to be repaired at a garage approved by your insurer.
+- Repairs Most standard policies include the clause that to qualify for a courtesy car, yours needs to be repaired at a garage approved by your insurer.

-- Type If you have a basic courtesy car policy, you're likely to get a 1 litre, 5-door compact car as standard, no matter what car you were driving before.
+- Type If you have a basic courtesy car policy, you're likely to get a 1 litre, small 3-door hatchback as standard, no matter what car you were driving before.
 You may also have to pay a fuel or security deposit.